tq-systems/meta-tq/meta-tq/doc/README.TQMLS1012AL.md

 |   3    | Debug-UART on USB / pin header | Debug-UART on OpenSDA          |
 |   4    | CPU-JTAG disabled              | CPU-JTAG enabled               |

-## Boot device initialisation and update
+## Boot Device Initialisation and Update

 Make sure the power supply is on during update, see [important notes](#important-notes) for recovery.